sarsamurmu/AdaptiveIconBitmap/README.md

 ```

 ## Setting Path
-This sets the mask to use in adaptive icon.
+This sets the mask to use in adaptive icons
 ```java
 adaptiveIcon.setPath(path);